 Section 5.5 Committees: From time to time, the Board of Directors may create such standing and special committees as they may seem fit and may designate the duties and powers of such committees, provided however, that no such committee shall be given authority to amend the Bylaws of this Association.
 Committee chairpersons and members shall be appointed by the President from the active voting members of NESTMA.

-Section 5.6 Vacancies: Vacancies occurring in any office or committee shall be filled by the appointment of the President.
+Section 5.6 Vacancies: Vacancies occurring in any Board of Director position or committee shall be filled by the appointment of the President.
 Appointments made under the provision of this section shall be for the duration of the unexpired term of office vacated.

-Section 6.1 Designation, Election, Eligibility and Term of Office: The Officers of this Association shall be President, Vice-President, Secretary and Treasurer.
+Section 6.1 Designation, Election, Eligibility and Term of Office: The Officers of this Association shall be President, President Elect, Secretary and Treasurer.

-6.1.1 Election: All officers shall be elected by a majority of the voting members casting ballotsby means of written or electronic ballot.
+6.1.1 Election: The Secretary, Treasurer and President Elect shall be elected by a majority of the voting members casting ballots by means of written or electronic ballot.

 6.1.2 Term of Office: All officers shall serve in a specific office for a term of two (2) years not to exceed two (2) consecutive elected terms in that same office, unless an exception is granted by a majority vote of the Board of Directors.

 6.1.3 Eligibility: Only voting members from the general membership who are in good standing are eligible to hold elective office.

 Section 6.2 Vacancies: Vacancies occurring in any office shall be filled by appointment by the President.
 Appointments made under the provision of this section shall be for the duration of the unexpired term of the office vacated.
-In the absence of the President, the Vice-President will assume the duties and responsibilities of the President and fill out the remainder of the term.
+In the absence of the President, the President Elect will assume the duties and responsibilities of the President and fill out the remainder of the term.

 Section 6.3 Duties of the President: The President shall be the chief executive officer.
 The President shall preside at all the meetings of the members and at meetings of the Board of Directors.
 The President shall have the authority to fill all vacancies on the Board of Directors